What are NFL Teaser Bets?

 Caesars Sportsbook formerly William Hill, which happens to be one of the most respected names in sportsbooks worldwide.
 Caesars sportsbook offers the standard -120 on two-team, 6-point teasers and go all the way up to 10-team teasers.
 You can only tease sides at Caesars.

 DraftKings is one of the giants in the online betting world and offers standard NFL teasers up to six legs.
 A two-team, 6-point NFL teaser is -120, which is what bettors should look for.
 DraftKings does offer a 3-team, 10-point teaser at -120 odds, and a 4-team, 13-point teaser at -140, although ties do lose on the “Super” and “Monster” teasers.

-Fubo Sportsbook is available for bettors in Arizona and Iowa and is a great betting outlet for residents of those two states.
-Fubo offers better payouts than the majority of sportsbooks for NFL teasers of five selections or more.
-Another feature at Fubo you seldom see is the ability to play 10-point teasers between two and six teams.
+BetSafe Sportsbook is available for bettors in Colorado and is a great betting outlet for residents in the sate states. betSafe offers better payouts than the majority of sportsbooks for NFL teasers of five selections or more.
+Another feature at BetSafe you seldom see is the ability to play 10-point teasers between two and six teams.

 Bet365 was founded in the U.K. In 2000, so despite not yet having a huge presence in the United States, the company knows its way around the block.
 The company is one of the largest bookmaking operations in the world.
 For teasers, Bet365 frequently used teaser cards, where the lines are fixed, as well as alternate line parlays, which many times will yield higher returns.

 PointsBet is already in a number of states and more are on the way, which lets you know they’re doing something right.
 PointsBet has what it calls “Teasers/Pick Your Own,” which allows bettors to place ‘teasers’ on a number of games, totals, and even player propositions.
 It is essentially a parlay made using alternate lines, which is really what a teaser is in simple terms.